 - Your children can lack socialisation with other children

-Moms would all support each other which ever option they choose.
-Being a mom is hard job and none of us want or need to feel judged for the decision we make about children.
+Mums would all support each other which ever option they choose.
+Being a mum is hard job and none of us want or need to feel judged for the decision we make about children.
 We all do what is best for our family, we all want what’s best for our family.
-So weather you’re a Stay At Home Mom or Working Mom I salute you!
+So weather you’re a Stay At Home Mum or Working Mum I salute you!
 You’re Doing Great!

-Moms do feel judged for the decision we make.
+Mums do feel judged for the decision we make.
 Those who stay at home are ‘sponging off the state’ and ‘lazy”.
-The moms who work are ‘more interested in money’ ‘don’t care about their child’ or ‘aren’t naturally maternal anyway’.
+The mums who work are ‘more interested in money’ ‘don’t care about their child’ or ‘aren’t naturally maternal anyway’.